dohahelmy/resources-intel-edge-ai-scholarship-2020/README.md

 # [RESOURCES] Intel-Edge-AI-Foundation-course
 Collected resources shared by the community of Intel® Edge AI Foundation course

-*last update: to prevent overwhelming a little, each item from content is now in a separated file containing all its related resources under categories*
+***Last update:** to prevent overwhelming a little, each item from content is now in a separated file containing all its related resources under categories*
 *Files are accessed by clicking on the item included table of content or by browsing directory*

 ### Table of Content: